bsljth/slacker/README.md

 ```

 ### Usage
 Here's how you can initialise your Slack app using `slacker`.
 Within the `/src/` folder, add the following to your main (starting point) `.nim` file.

-Note: You can configure which should be your source directory for the project and which should be your starting point by configuring the `srcDir` and `bin` values in your `.nimble` file.
+*Note: You can configure which directory should be your source directory for the project and which should be your starting point by configuring the `srcDir` and `bin` values in your `.nimble` file.*

 Add the following to your main `.nim` file.